PeterNaggschga/Simopticon/README.md

 #### Simulation Evaluation

 To add a new rating algorithm based on simulation data, you have to extend the Evaluation class.
-You need to override the Evaluation::processOutput function, which conducts the rating of simulation performance based on the path to the result files and the given identifiers.
+You need to override the Evaluation#processOutput function, which conducts the rating of simulation performance based on the path to the result files and the given identifiers.
 This process heavily depends on the implemented SimulationRunner, which is responsible for returning result files and run identifiers if necessary.